rolypolytoy/synthesis/README.md

 ## Netlist to GDSII

 To take our gate-level netlist sky130.v and have production-ready GDSII files, we have further steps to do.
+These are the next steps of the project

-You now have a gate-level netlist of an entire CPU on your computer.
+For now- you now have a gate-level netlist of an entire CPU on your computer.
+Download netlist.v or sky130.v for a gate-level netlist of the A2O core, or synthesize it yourself for your own enjoyment.